Upsonic/KOT/docs/example_applications/machine_learning.md

 # Split the data into training and test sets
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

-# Create a new instance of the Upsonic class to represent the training data:
+# Create a new instance of the KOT class to represent the training data:
-training_data = Upsonic("training_data")
+training_data = KOT("training_data")

 # Add the training data to the database:
 training_data.set("X_train", X_train.tolist())